 The 18 Best Smart Home Devices of 2017

-2017 was the year that I discovered just how glorious a smart home can be, and luckily, it was also a year in which some of the most innovative devices made their debut.
-From lights to music to fitness and more, ahead I've highlighted the 18 devices that really changed my life this year.
+This was the year that I discovered just how glorious a smart home can be, and luckily, it was also a year in which some of the most innovative devices made their debut.
+From lights to music to fitness and more, ahead, I've highlighted the 18 devices that really changed my life this year.
 And the best part?
-Each and every one of these items are perfect for gifting, and require no knowledge or existing products to become the centerpiece of your loved one's smart home.
+Each and every one of these items is perfect for gifting and requires no knowledge or existing products to become the centerpiece of your loved one's smart home.

 0previous images